kiwi0fruit/misc/src/socionics-jat/reddit2.md

 ***Explicit notation*** for Socionics types are **INTJ-Ti\*-dom** and **INTP-Ni\*-dom**. **J**/**P** in socionics mean the same as in MBTI and Big Five (high/low conscientiousness).
 Same is for E/I, N/S, T/F. And **dom** is a dominant function as Jung meant it.
 The rule is simple: judging type has a judging dominant function (perceiving type -> perceiving dominant function).
 Introverted type has an introverted dominant function (extraverted type -> extraverted dominant function).
 And this notation explicitly reminds about it.

-## 6. Socionics vs. MBTI types names, Quadras and functions
+## 6. Socionics vs. MBTI types names

 Names are in the following order: